A close up photo of a lady's face

 A lady

-But why not just use an eye cream over an eye serum?
+Why not just use an eye cream over an eye serum?
 Much like the standard facial serum vs. moisturiser debate, the same answer applies here.
 Simply put, moisturisers and serums are cousins, not twins.
 While they have similarities and work well together, they are not the same and shouldn’t be substituted.

 Of course, using one is better than none, but it is essential to recognise that they both offer unique benefits.
 A serum is lightweight and designed to efficiently absorb and penetrate your skin to get to work beneath the surface.
 A moisturiser is designed to seal in moisture; hence, it’s often thicker and heavier in texture.